Turbulence is Expected

 Anxiety thrives on convincing us that temporary discomfort equates to permanent disaster.
 It's a masterful illusionist, showing us only the worst possible outcome while obscuring the overwhelming evidence to the contrary.
 It serves as both a megaphone (for your negative thoughts) and a muffler (for your positive ones).

-Consider this: 99.9999% of things you've feared as future catastrophes never materialized.
+In reality, 99.9999% of things you've feared as future catastrophes never materialized.
 Or if they did, you navigated through them with previously unimagined resilience.
 Yet anxiety persists in suggesting that this time is different—this time, the plane really will crash.

 It won't.
 Turbulence is expected.